rsdoiel/gedit-oberon-07/README.md

 # Gedit Oberon

 This is a set of files to provide Oberon-7 syntax highlighting in GEdit 3.
-It is based on the work by Mike Spicy of Oxford[spivycorner].
+It is based on the work by Mike Spicy of Oxford[^spivycorner].
 Mike also has a nice Oberon compiler :-) as well as the documentation on the GTK/Gnome site.